 Crafting economic policies and programs that encourage investment and meet diverse needs across all our neighborhoods is extremely difficult.
 The needs Downtown are different than those in Bottineau or Marcy-Holmes.
 We must purposefully engage each community, understand their needs and foster creative solutions.

-I support a $15 wage for full-time workers as a path to close the opportunity gap for people of color, and help build a city where all can thrive.
+I support a $15 wage for all workers as a path to close the opportunity gap for people of color, and help build a city where all can thrive.

 I am firmly committed to shaping this policy to address key issues.
 Will it help the people it is intended to help?
 What can we do to prevent - or mitigate - negative results?
 What other strategies can we implement at the same time to help people pay their rent, take care of their families, and be healthy?
 Reduce their costs by increasing access to affordable housing, transportation, child care and health care?

 I have heard many fears voiced at community forums, such as hurting small businesses led by people of color, deterring businesses from investing or expanding here, losing eligibility for housing or child care programs with income thresholds, and decreasing employment.
 I want us to make this decision intelligently, and be willing to amend it as we study how it is working.
 We need to incentivize people to choose to visit Main Street Southeast or Eat Street rather than dining in a neighboring city.